 Launched in 2000, the OJAs are administered by ONA and are the only comprehensive set of journalism prizes honoring excellence in digital journalism, focusing on independent, community, nonprofit, major media and international news sites.

 The Online News Association is the world’s largest association of online journalists.
 ONA’s mission is to inspire innovation and excellence among journalists to better serve the public.
 The membership includes news writers, producers, designers, editors, bloggers, technologists, photographers, academics, students and others who produce and distribute news for digital delivery systems.
-ONA also hosts the annual Online News Association annual conference and administers the Online Journalism Awards.
+ONA also hosts the annual Online News Association conference and administers the Online Journalism Awards.

 About Knight Foundation